quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

   lang: 'en-US'
 }
 ```

+You'll also need to edit all your dynamic imports from `quasar/lang/` to match the new syntax.

 ### Quasar UMD
 * Due to the new Vue 3 architecture, the code for bootstrapping the app has changed and you will need to adapt [accordingly](/start/umd).